davidmfoley/storevil/Examples/ConwaysLife/ReadMe.txt

   storevil execute -o ConwaysLife.storevil.output.html

 Either of these commands will execute the game of life scenarios in the console.
 The second one will additionally generate an HTML report.
+You can customized the report by editing the default.spark file in this folder.

+The configuration file storevil.config has the settings that drive StorEvil.
+You can also run the following commands to get more information:

+  storevil help
+  storevil help execute

 Thanks to Corey Haines for creating these steps.